 She had begun to sense that Mr. Bingley’s sisters were not enthusiastic about having to offer her refuge.
 She did not feel quite like an unwanted trespasser, but more like someone they were resigned to entertain because of their brother’s partiality.

-When the men finally came in, Mr. Darcy was not with them.
+When the men finally joined the ladies, Mr. Darcy was not with them.

 “Where is Mr. Darcy?”
 Miss Bingley asked.